kinvolk/opentelemetry-specification/specification/overview.md

 Each **Span** encapsulates the following state:

-- An operation name
+- An operation name.
-- A start and finish timestamp
+- A start and finish timestamp.
 - A set of zero or more key:value **Attributes**.
 The keys must be strings.
 The values may be strings, bools, or numeric types.
 - A set of zero or more **Events**, each of which is itself a key:value map